-- Feburary 22: Join us on Wednesday to talk about Google Earth Engine vs Microsoft's Planetary Computer, Moveapps, building a sensor to track turtles in India, and ChatGPT for conservation.
-Registration now open!
+- Feburary 22: Catch up on the disussion about Google Earth Engine vs Microsoft's Planetary Computer, Moveapps, building a sensor to track turtles in India, and ChatGPT for conservation.
+Recording now available

 Save the date, last Wednesday of the month is reserved for Variety Hour: